 - The principal officer's name

-You can search e-Postcard filings using the IRS's Tax Exempt Organizations Search.
+Candid does not provide copies of Form 99o-N; to search e-Postcard filings use IRS's Tax Exempt Organizations Search.

 990s can be used for a variety of research purposes.
 For example: